-CAUTION: Safety glasses and work gloves should be worn at all times whenever the system is serviced.
+Safety glasses and work gloves should be worn at all times whenever a heat pump is serviced.
 A fire extinguisher and proper ventilation should be present whenever brazing is performed.

-CAUTION: Venting refrigerant to atmosphere is illegal.
-A proper refrigerant recovery system must be employed whenever repairs require removal of refrigerant from the equipment.
+Venting refrigerant to atmosphere is illegal.
+A proper refrigerant recovery system must be employed whenever repairs require removal of refrigerant from the heat pump.